ipkeys/eissbox3-kernel/eissbox3-readme.md

 	http://www.linaro.org/downloads/

-	If you've already download Linaro ToolChain and would like to use it, just modify the ==CC== variable in system.sh to point to ToolChain.
+	If you've already download Linaro ToolChain and would like to use it, just modify the ${CC} variable in system.sh to point to ToolChain.

 1. Linux Kernel Source